puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 ![Kaseicoin](https://user-images.githubusercontent.com/86034323/142831784-c98e2661-61b2-457e-a6c2-f51d3dbf347f.png)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER:** This is just a college project based on hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
-The content/code mentioned below is just for education purpose only & it's not a financial advice.
+The content/code mentioned below is just for education purpose only & it's not a financial advice to consider this token to invest in any form.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**GIVEN SITUATION:** After waiting for years and passing several tests, I have been selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
+**BACKGROUND:** After waiting for years and passing several tests, I have been selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
 As a prominent Fintech Professional, I am chosen to lead a project to develop a Monetary System for the new Mars colony.
 I have decided to base this new monetary system on Blockchain Technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)

 KaseiCoin will be a fungible token that is ERC-20 compliant.
 I will launch a crowdsale that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.